cyb3rfox/MFTEntryCarver/README.md

 # MFTEntryCarver
 Carve files for MFT entries (eg. blkls output or memory dumps).
 Recovers filenames (long &amp; short), timestamps ($STD &amp; $FN) and data if resident.
 It will also parse half broken entries as long as at least one $FN entry is ok.
-There is a mored detailed description of how and why I wrote that and how you can use it.
+There is a more detailed description of how and why I wrote that and how you can use it on my blog (https://www.cyberfox.blog/carving-mft-mftentrycarver-py/).
 I'm not really a developer but just an DFIR guy.
 So please excuse the spaghetti code.

 ## MFT
 NTFS stores it's metadata in the $MFT file which references itself in MFT record number 0.
 MFT records are well defined as described here (http://www.cse.scu.edu/~tschwarz/coen252_07Fall/Lectures/NTFS.html)